yorkbill/get-support/manage-case.md

 ## Viewing support cases by using the API
 {: #viewing-case-api}

 You can programmatically view a support case by using the API as shown in the following sample request.
-For more details, see the [Case Management API](https://cloud.ibm.com/apidocs/case-management#casemanagement-createcase){: external}.
+For more information, see the [Case Management API](https://cloud.ibm.com/apidocs/case-management#casemanagement-createcase){: external}.

 To view by the content of the IAM token, see the following sample: